ceph/ceph/doc/bootstrap.rst

 To interact with your cluster, start up a container that has all of the Ceph packages installed::

-  [any monitor] $ sudo ceph-daemon shell --config ceph.conf --keyring ceph.keyring
+  [any node] $ sudo ceph-daemon shell --config ceph.conf --keyring ceph.keyring

 The ``--config`` and ``--keyring`` arguments will bind those local files to the default locations in ``/etc/ceph`` inside the container